koctep/deus-brainslug/README.md

 # NG6 [![Join Slack](https://img.shields.io/badge/slack-join-brightgreen.svg)](https://angularclass.com/slack-join) [![Join the chat at https://gitter.im/angularclass/NG6-starter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/angularclass/NG6-starter?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-> The de facto starter repo for building scalable apps with [Angular](https://angularjs.org), [ES6](https://git.io/es6features), and [Webpack](http://webpack.github.io/)
+> The de facto starter repo for building scalable apps with [Angular 1.5](https://angularjs.org), [ES6](https://git.io/es6features), and [Webpack](http://webpack.github.io/)

 This repo serves as a minimal starter for those looking to get up-and-running with Angular and ES6, using [Gulp](http://gulpjs.com/) and [Webpack](http://webpack.github.io/) for the build process.
 **This seed is not a Yeoman generator.** It's a minimal starter with tasks for building the boilerplate. **These are its features**:
-* The best practice in directory/file organization for Angular (allowing for infinite horizontal app scaling)
+* The best practice in directory/file organization for Angular 1.5 (allowing for infinite horizontal app scaling)
 * A ready-to-go build system for working with [ES6](https://git.io/es6features)
 * Tasks for generating additional boilerplate Angular components
 * A full testing system in place